• Recipes

 Instructions for making Classic French Sauce Veloute:

-• Measure out 2 tbps of butter and 2 tbps all-purpose flour.
+• Measure out 2 tablespoon of butter and 2 tablespoon of all-purpose flour.
 Creating a roux.
 The Roux is the base of the sauce and will be the thickening agent.
 Roux is usually equal parts fat to flour.

 • Melt the butter in a saucepot, then add the flour, stir, and incorporate both ingredients.

-• Make sure to keep stirring as not to burn the roux.
-The process is cooking out the raw flour, which is important to the finished sauce texture.
+• Make sure to keep stirring so as not to burn the roux.
+The process involves cooking out the raw flour, which is important to the texture of the sauce.
 The flour could leave a gritty mouthfeel if not cooked.

 • Not traditional in making a classic Veloute white sauce.
 While the roux is cooking, this opens the door for adding more flavor and complexity.
 Often ingredients like garlic and onion are added to carry a depth of flavor through the sauce.